What is the Tasmanian Planning Scheme?

 - how they are assessed.

-The planning scheme is part of the broader Tasmanian planning system and under the Act, must achieve certain requirements:
+The TPS is part of the broader Tasmanian planning system and under the Act, it must achieve certain requirements:

-- Must seek to further the objectives of the Resource and Management Planning System (RMPS)
+- Further the objectives of the Resource and Management Planning System (RMPS)

-- Must seek to further the objectives of the planning process established by the Land Use and Planning Approvals Act 1993 (LUPAA)
+- Further the objectives of the planning process established by the Land Use and Planning Approvals Act 1993 (LUPAA)

 - Be prepared in accordance with State Policies made under the State Policies and Projects Act 1993